w3c/webref/README.md

 - All CDDL files pass CDDL analysis by the version of [Strudy](https://github.com/w3c/strudy) referenced in `package.json`.
 Said differently, all CDDL files can be parsed by the version of [cddlparser](https://github.com/tidoust/cddlparser) referenced by Strudy.

 The CDDL extracts are not released in an NPM package for the time being.

+### Backrefs extracts

+- All extracts follow the [relevant JSON schema](https://github.com/w3c/reffy/blob/main/schemas/postprocessing/backrefs.json) in the version of Reffy that was used to crawl the specs.
+- The extracts contain both terms defined as private and public.
+- Every `backrefs[]` entry corresponds to a definition that exists in the defining spec's `dfns` extract (matched by `href`).
+- `id`, `href`, `linkingText`, `type`, `for`, and `access` are copied from that definition so the extract is usable on its own.
+- `referencedBy` is a non-empty list of distinct referencing specifications.
+The defining specification itself never appears in `referencedBy`.
+- Every `referencedBy[].shortname` identifies a specification present in the crawl (and thus listed in `ed/index.json`).

+The backrefs extracts are not released in an NPM package for the time being.

 ## Known consumers